KaziSAhsan/MeInTheMiddle/README.md

 The File Replacement module detects when the user attempts to download a file with a certain file extension.
 It then redirects that user to download a file of your choice (from a server of your choice) instead.

 Both the redirect link and the file extension to detect are predefined in file_replacer.py.
-The ability to input those options on chossing this module is planned for a future update.
+The ability to input those options on selecting this module is planned for a future update.

 ### Code Injection